 - Your account number

 Use the deposit slips provided by the branch you’re visiting.
-Just to be safe, ask if there is a special deposit slip for non-members using shared branching.
+To be safe, ask if there is a special deposit slip for non-members using shared branching.
 The tellers and other staff will be happy to help—they’re used to working with members of other credit unions.

-In most cases you’ll work with tellers inside.
+In most cases, you’ll work with tellers inside the branch.
 However, if you use the same branch frequently, you might be able to grab a few extra deposit slips and use the drive-through if you’re so inclined.

 Finding Shared Branches

-Most credit unions participate in shared branching.
-If you know that there’s a convenient branch nearby, give it a try.
+Many credit unions participate in shared branching.
+If you know there’s a convenient branch nearby, give it a try.

-CU Service Centers exist nationwide, in large and small communities.
+There’s most likely a credit union branch nearby.
+CO-OP Shared Branches exist nationwide, in large and small communities.
 There’s no need to rush to a credit union before you leave town—you can probably do whatever you need wherever you’re going (assuming you’re staying in the United States).

-If your schedule isn’t banking-hours compatible, there’s a good chance that you can find a credit union with more suitable hours.
+There’s a good chance you can find a credit union with more suitable hours.
 Different credit unions serve different customer bases, which may consist of people in jobs with rigid schedules.
 You can benefit from any credit union’s operating hours regardless of your profession or credit union membership.